alexleboucher/docker-express-postgres-boilerplate/README.md

 It integrates common features such as:

 - Docker containerization
-- Database connection (PostgreSQL with TypeORM)
+- Database connection (PostgreSQL with Drizzle ORM)
 - Authentication (using jsonwebtoken)
 - Centralized error handling
 - Clean Architecture principles for better separation of concerns